 The set nocompatible setting makes vim behave in a more useful way (the default) than the vi-compatible manner.
 Remove the "no" to keep the old vi behavior.
 The set backspace=2 setting allows backspacing over line breaks, autoindents, and the start of insert.
 The syntax on parameter enables vim's syntax highlighting.
+The set mouse=r setting enables proper pasting of text with the mouse when working in chroot or over a remote connection.
 Finally, the if statement with the set background=dark setting corrects vim's guess about the background color of some terminal emulators.
 This gives the highlighting a better color scheme for use on the black background of these programs.